Red Sox vs. Rockies Player Props Betting Odds

 Profar Stats

-- Jurickson Profar has collected 58 hits with 16 doubles, two triples, five home runs and 28 walks.
-He has driven in 25 runs.
+- Jurickson Profar has 16 doubles, two triples, five home runs, 28 walks and 26 RBI (59 total hits).

 Profar Recent Games